- Income Tax for NRIs in India - Rules, Exemptions & Deductions

 Section 54F provides an exemption from long-term capital gains tax on the sale of any asset other than a residential property if the proceeds are invested in a residential property.
 Here are the key points to note:

-• Eligibility: The exemption under Section 54F is available to individuals and Hindu Undivided Families (HUFs), including NRIs.
+- Eligibility: The exemption under Section 54F is available to individuals and Hindu Undivided Families (HUFs), including NRIs.

-• Applicability: The exemption applies to long-term capital gains arising from the sale of any asset, such as land, building, or other capital assets, except for a residential property.
+- Applicability: The exemption applies to long-term capital gains arising from the sale of any asset, such as land, building, or other capital assets, except for a residential property.

-• Timeframes for Investment: a.
+- Timeframes for Investment: a.
 Purchase: The new residential property should be purchased within one year before or two years after the date of the sale of the original asset. b.
 Construction: If the taxpayer chooses to construct a new residential property, it should be completed within three years from the date of the sale.
 This new house property must be situated in India

-• Conditions: a.
+- Conditions: a.
 Ownership: The taxpayer should not own more than one residential house, other than the new property, on the date of sale of the original asset. b.
 Lock-in Period: The new residential property must be held for at least three years from the date of its acquisition.
 If it is transferred within three years, the exemption claimed under Section 54F will be revoked, and the capital gains will be taxed.

 Note:- The NRI seller must submit Form 15CA and 15CB to repatriate the sale proceeds of a property.
 The form should be signed and submitted by a chartered accountant.
-Hire an Online CA.

-Consequences of not paying TDS
+Consequences of Not Paying TDS

 In situations where the buyer fails to adhere to the prescribed TDS (Tax Deducted at Source) rates applicable to Non-Resident Indians (NRIs) or neglects to deduct TDS for any reason, they expose themselves to significant legal consequences.
-It is crucial for buyers to recognize their legal responsibility in deducting and depositing TDS according to the specified rates for NRI sellers, or as per the rates mentioned in the NIL/lower deduction certificate issued by the Income Tax Department.
+It is crucial for buyers to recognize their legal responsibility in deducting and depositing TDS according to the specified rates for NRI sellers or as per the rates mentioned in the NIL/lower deduction certificate issued by the Income Tax Department.

 When a buyer neglects to deduct TDS at the designated rates, they become liable for penalties equal to the TDS amount not deducted.
 Moreover, interest accrues on the defaulted sum.
 Non-deduction of TDS also impedes the seller's ability to repatriate the sale proceeds to their foreign bank account or NRE (Non-Resident External) account.
 Additionally, if the transaction comes under the scrutiny of the Income Tax Department and it is revealed that TDS was not deducted appropriately, the seller may face prosecution for misrepresenting their tax residency status.